www.logmx.com The universal log file viewer

 Eclipse development environment

-Here is how to prepare your development environment for Eclipse:
+LogMX distribution includes an Eclipse project to develop Log Parsers.
+Here is how to use your development environment for Eclipse:

 1. Project import